 This remarkable phenomenon of the disappearing boundary between this world and the otherworld did not fail to rouse the interest and even irritation of Muslim thinkers, both modern and premodern.
 In Muslim theology, there have been strong tendencies to argue against erosion of the boundary between the two worlds of the ‘seen’ and the ‘hidden’.
 When dealing with the history of paradise and hell in Islam, one therefore moves between the two poles of immanent and transcendent conceptualisations.
 At the one end of the spectrum, one is witness to a perennial desire to commune with the Divine, to bridge the abyss toward the otherworld, a promised realm in which all material and spiritual potentialities are realised and lived to the full.
 At the other end, one encounters the firm conviction that the absolute otherness of all things divine must not be compromised.

-The Here and the Hereafter in Islamic Traditions seeks to study this spectrum of attitudes both synchronically across the discourses and traditions of Islam and diachronically in time.
-To achieve this, the Muslim paradise and hell will be studied in terms of: (1) the eschatological imaginaire; (2) material culture and the arts; (3) theology and law; (4) mysticism and philosophy; and (5) modern and contemporary visions of the hereafter.
+The Here and the Hereafter in Islamic Traditions investigated this spectrum of attitudes both synchronically across the discourses and traditions of Islam and diachronically in time.
+To achieve this, the Muslim paradise and hell were studied in terms of: (1) the eschatological imagination (in hadith literature in particular); (2) material culture and the arts; (3) theology and law; (4) mysticism and philosophy; and (5) modern and contemporary visions of the hereafter.

-Funded by a Starting grant from the European Research Council and hosted by the University of Utrecht, the project is designed and led by prof. dr. Christian Lange, Professor of Arabic and Islam Studies at the University of Utrecht’s Department of Religious Studies and Theology.
-The project additionally comprises one postdoctoral research fellow and two doctoral researchers.
-It ends in February 2015.
+Funded by a Starting grant from the European Research Council and hosted by the University of Utrecht, the project was designed and led by prof. dr. Christian Lange, Professor of Arabic and Islam Studies at the University of Utrecht’s Department of Philosophy and Religious Studies.
+One senior research fellow and three doctoral researchers were affiliated with the project.